Azoyalabs/FetchAI_DeployedContracts/README.md

 # FetchAI_DeployedContracts
-Tracking contracts deployed by the AzoyaLabs Team on the Fetch AI CosmWasm-based blockchain
+Tracking contracts deployed by the AzoyaLabs Team on the Fetch AI CosmWasm-based blockchain.
+You can interact with these contracts in your browser using Fetch Station: https://FetchStation.AzoyaLabs.com

 ## Dorado Testnet